Parking Policies

 2. Vehicles parking in excess of posted time limits shall be in violation.

-3. Parking between 11:00 and 7:00 a.m. is not permitted without special authorization from the Department of University Safety.
+3. Parking between 11:00 and 7:00 a.m. is not permitted without special authorization from the University Police and Public Safety.

 4. Vehicles must park within designated spaces.
 Motorcycles must park in the designated area.